TomasVotruba/tomasvotruba.com/packages/blog/data/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

     Today I will show you solution that will **keep your code both small and clean** - **Decorator feature in Nette**.

-tweet: "How to avoid @inject by using Decorator in #nettefw?"
 ---

 As [Derek Simons says](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action) says...